AdhimulamBhargavSaiViswanath-05/bus-traffic-price-prediction/README.md

 - [ ] **Dynamic Pricing Model**
   Implement surge pricing algorithms based on demand

+- [ ] **Explainable AI (XAI)**
+  Add SHAP values for model interpretability

 ---

 ## 🤝 Contributing

 Contributions are welcome!
 If you'd like to improve this project:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)